FullstackMomy/real-app/README.md

 ## Usage

-In the beginning of the site, you will see a pictures.
+In the beginning of the site, you will see a cards examples.

 The navbar includes some buttons: About, Sign-in and Sign-up.